-As well as the ‘principle statement’, an employer should also give a Written Statement of Particulars within 2 months of the start date.
+As well as the ‘principle statement’, an employer should also give a Written Statement of Particulars from day 1 of their start date, if not before.
 This should include the main conditions of employment, such as:

 • if temporary, how long the job is expected to last

 • the end date of a fixed-term contract

 • notice periods